AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts.md

         * application/pdf
         * image/jpeg
         * image/png
-1. The digitally signed pdf file obtained  will be saved to specified output file path.
+1. The sealed PDF file obtained  will be saved to specified output file path.

 Use the samples below to generate a PDF with an electronic seal.